 But if you prefer supporting the local economy, as we do, Terra Mia Italian Restaurant (129 1/2 Main St) is a fine option.
 They have an excellent location in Downtown McAdenville, a full bar, and a limited Christmas menu.

-The fine dining restaurant is best known for their fresh-baked pizzas and rotating pasta selection.
+The fine dining restaurant is best known for its fresh-baked pizzas and rotating pasta selection.
 We enjoyed their traditional Meat Lasagna and Ravioli Classico with spinach and ricotta in a sage butter sauce.

 7. Listen to the Carols of the McAden Mills Bell Tower